fransvanderlek/EART/README.md

 # EnterpriseArchitectJOD
-Tool to enable creating document reports from EA using templating.
+Tool to enable creating document reports from Sparx's Enterprise Architect using templating.